-DC & Retirement Committee
+• DC Investment & Retirement Committee

-The members are BESTrustees plc (represented by Clive Gilchrist), Mark Fawcett, Sarah Levy (until 11 June 2012), Evelyn Gardiner and Karl Lidgley (Chairman).
+The members are BESTrustees plc (represented by Clive Gilchrist), Mark Fawcett, Evelyn Gardiner and Karl Lidgley (Chairman).

 The role of the committee is to focus on the monitoring and review of all defined contribution arrangements, to monitor and review the investment performance of the money purchase section, to monitor the risks to members' benefits and review risks assigned from the risk register.